jalberts530/CRUD-App/README.md

 # Jason Alberts CRUD Application

-This application allows the user to Create, Read, Update and Destroy (CRUD) pre-arranged product data in a CSV file
+This CRUD application allows the user to manage their inventory of products.
+The following operations; Create, Read, Update and Destroy (CRUD) can be used to view or modify the product inventory data set.
+The raw data is stored in a CSV file called products.csv.

 ## Installation